 Prep and Soften the Vegetables

 • Prep your vegetables.
-Remove the stem from 2 pounds of sweet bell peppers.
-Cut them in half lengthwise and remove the seeds and any pithy white parts.
-Cut the peppers lengthwise into thinnish slices—slightly thinner than 1/2 inch.
-Slice the ends off 1 yellow onion and cut it in half lengthwise.
-Cut each half crosswise into thin half-moon slices.
-Slice off the stalks from the fennel bulb and cut the bulb into quarters.
-Cut the quarters into dice or thin slices.
+Remove the stems from 2 pounds of sweet bell peppers.
+Cut them in half lengthwise and remove the seeds and any white parts.
+Cut the peppers lengthwise into slices slightly thinner than 1/2 inch.
+Slice 1 yellow onion into thin half-moon slices.
+Remove stems from the fennel, quarter the bulb and cut into thin strips.
 Lightly crush and peel 2 garlic cloves.

 • Season.
-Crank up the heat to medium-high and add 2 tablespoons balsamic vinegar.
-Let it simmer for a minute; then lower the heat and cook gently for another 2 to 3 minutes.
+Increase heat to medium-high and add 2 tablespoons of balsamic vinegar.
+Let it simmer for 1 minute; then lower the heat and cook gently for another 2 to 3 minutes.
 Remove the pan from the heat.

 What to Serve with Peperonata